A Foodcentric Life

 ↓ Jump to Recipe

 Whether you are tossing green salads or dressing a cold pasta salad, a great homemade dressing recipe makes the most of what you're making.
-Flavorful and tangy, make this easy homemade Italian salad dressing (aka Italian vinaigrette) in your kitchen.
+Flavorful and tangy, make this easy homemade Italian dressing (aka Italian vinaigrette) in your kitchen.
 No packets, with simple, healthy ingredients, so make your own salad dressing.

 As a kid, my job before dinner was making the Italian dressing.
 Grab a Good Seasons packet, add oil and vinegar to the lines on the cruet, add the dry seasoning packet and give it a good shake.
 It was my favorite dressing, which is why I am excited to share this recipe with you.
 The old recipe made new (and healthier).
 It's delicious!